 Exemptions are not automatic.
 To take advantage of exemptions, exempt property must be claimed as exempt on the bankruptcy form Schedule C, Property Claimed as Exempt; otherwise it will be sold to pay your unsecured creditors.
-First, you must determine—if you have a choice—whether to use state or federal exemptions.
+First, determine — if you have a choice — whether to use state or federal exemptions.

 State or Federal Exemptions

 In most states, you will have no choice but to use the state exemptions, but some states allow you a choice of either state exemptions or federal exemptions, and California offers 2 sets of state exemptions, called System 1 and System 2.
 The best way to choose is to look at the value of the property that you most want to keep, then determine which exemptions will allow you to keep it or at least get the greatest value for it.
-In most cases, this would be your home, so you would want to know the value of the homestead exemption, which can be applied to your unencumbered equity in your home.
-If you don't own your home or your unencumbered equity is nil, then probably your motor vehicle is the next most wanted item or maybe the tools of your business.
+Often, this would be your home, so you would want to know the value of the homestead exemption, to apply it to your unencumbered equity in your home.
+If you don't own your home or your unencumbered equity is nil, then your motor vehicle is likely to be the next most wanted item or maybe your business tools.

 Another major factor to consider in choosing exemptions is the value of the wildcard exemption, which can be applied to any property.
 If the amount of the exemption isn't great enough to protect the property that you want, then it may be possible to apply a wildcard exemption to increase the amount exempted.
 Note, too, that the homestead exemption in the federal exemptions can be used as a wildcard exemption if it is not used to protect the equity of your home.